Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Analyzing the Effects of Shared Resource Contention

 \subsection{Impact of Co-scheduling HopeNet-Lite on Integrated GPU}

 In this experiment, we evaluate the impact of co-scheduling the HopeNet-Lite head pose estimator on the performance of the OV$^2$SLAM task.
-We compare the following configurations: (1) \textit{+DNN} in which HopeNet-Lite is co-scheduled with OV$^2$SLAM; and (2) \textit{+DNN\&DoS} in which both HopeNet-Lite and the DoS attack tasks are co-scheduled with OV$^2$SLAM.
+We compare the following configurations: \textit{Solo}, \textit{+DNN}, and \textit{+DNN\&DoS}.
+In \textit{Solo}, the OV$^2$SLAM runs alone; In \textit{+DNN}, the HopeNet-Lite DNN is co-scheduled with OV$^2$SLAM; In \textit{+DNN\&DoS}, both HopeNet-Lite and the DoS attack tasks are co-scheduled with OV$^2$SLAM.
 Note that the DoS attackers are best-effort tasks while both OV$^2$SLAM and HopeNet-Lite are real-time tasks.
-As per the results in the previous subsection, we use the \textit{BkPLLWrite(LLC)} attack for the aggressor workloads as it was the most effective at degrading the performance of the SLAM task.
+This implies that the DoS attackers cannot preempt OV$^2$SLAM or HopeNet-Lite.
+Based on the findings in Section~\ref{sec:eval-dos}, we opt for the \textit{BkPLLWrite(LLC)} attack as the aggressor workloads as it is the most effective at degrading the performance of the SLAM task.

-Figure~\ref{fig:gpu-traj} shows the generated trajectories for both the \textit{+DNN} and \textit{+DNN\&DoS} cases.
-First, the addition of the HopeNet-Lite task significantly impacts the accuracy of OV$^2$SLAM with the median ATE increasing to $>$0.8, which can be seen by how the trajectory deviates from the ground truth.
-However, when HopeNet-Lite is combined with the DoS attacks, in \textit{+DNN\&DoS}, OV$^2$SLAM suffers a drastic performance degradation to the point that it completely fails to generate a full trajectory.
-This is because OV$^2$SLAM is unable to keep up with the input data---due to shared resource contention---and ends up dropping a majority of the frames.
-Our analysis shows that only $\sim$26\% of the input image frames were processed in \textit{+DNN\&DoS}, as opposed to more than $>$97\% in either the \textit{+DNN} or \textit{+DoS} cases.
+Figure~\ref{fig:gpu-traj} shows the ground-truth and the three generated trajectories.
+First, in \textit{Solo}, the generated trajectory almost completely overlaps with the ground-truth, indicating OV$^2$SLAM achieves good accuracy, with a median ATE of 0.03m, meaning the observed trajectory error is only about 3 centimeter.
+In \textit{+DNN}, however, the addition of the HopeNet-Lite DNN task significantly impacts the accuracy of OV$^2$SLAM with the median ATE increasing to over 0.8m (approximately 27X increase over solo).
+This is because the OV$^2$SLAM and the HopeNet-Lite DNN task compete for shared hardware resources, particularly the shared DRAM, which is shared between the CPU (executing the SLAM) and the integrated GPU (executing the DNN).
+Lastly, in \textit{+DNN\&DoS}, when HopeNet-Lite is combined with the DoS attacks, OV$^2$SLAM suffers a drastic performance degradation, leading to a complete failure in generating a full trajectory.
+This failure is due to OV$^2$SLAM's inability to keep up with the input data, resulting in dropping a majority of the input camera frames.
+Our analysis shows that only about 26\% of the input image frames were processed in \textit{+DNN\&DoS}, compared to over 97\% in either the \textit{Solo} or \textit{+DNN} cases.
+Once again, contention on shared hardware resources among the co-scheduled tasks, particularly on the shared DRAM (caused by the DNN task) and the LLC bank (caused by the DoS attacks), contributes to this performance degradation.

+In summary, co-scheduling HopeNet-Lite DNN and/or BkPLLWrite(LLC) DoS attacks significantly affects the accuracy of OV$^2$SLAM due to contention on shared hardware resources, despite the CPU and cache space being partitioned to protect the OV$^2$SLAM task.